mitmshah/Courseassignments/README.md

 # Courseassignments

-This contains the codes to the assignment for different course listed below
+This contains the codes to the assignments that I completed for different course on Coursera.
+Courses are as listed below
 1. Deep learning.ai specialization by Andrew NG on coursera
   a.
 Neural Network and Deep learning
   b.
 Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization